UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 ## GFF/GTF Files

 There can be a little confusion about GFF and GTF files and these share some similarities with BED files.
-GFF (General Feature Format) files have version2 and version3 formats, which are slightly different.
+GFF (General Feature Format) files have version 2 and version 3 formats, which are slightly different.
 Today, we'll just look at GTF (General Transfer Format) files, which are best considered as GFF2.2, as restrictions are placed on the type of entries that can be placed in some columns.

-Whilst BED files are generally for showing all the locations of a single type of feature, multiple feature types can be specified within one of these files.
+While BED files are generally for showing all the locations of a single type of feature, multiple feature types can be specified within one of these files.
 Again, like BED files, fields are tab-separated with no line provided which gives the column names.
 These are fixed by design, and as such explicit column names are not required.